Memerip/Ripper-Hub/Updates.md

 # Update Logs

-# ⚠️DOWN FOR MAINTINENCE ⚠️
+# ⚠️DOWN FOR MAINTENCE ⚠️